 International School Community’s goal is to be the largest online community for international schools educators.
 Our website provides a useful, informative and celebratory environment for networking with other international school teachers and learning about different international schools around the world.

-We wanted to create a website that would highlight the ins and outs of the international school educator profession and working at international schools (the benefits, the school itself, the city and travel information, etc.).
-Most of us got into this field because we strive to explore and experience different parts of the world firsthand.
-However, we also got into this field for a multitude of other reasons: career, money, love, etc.
+We created a website that would highlight the ins and outs of working at international schools (the benefits, the school itself, the city and travel information, etc.).

 Here are what some of our current members are saying about International School Community:

 “It’s really useful…it’s a really good way to find out practical info about schools when you’re looking for jobs.
 If you are interested in particular schools, you can just contact any member from that school to find out insider info!
 It’s also good if you just want to find out what life is like for teachers in other cities!
 Really unique idea!”
 (An international teacher in China)

 “International School Community is a great resource for international school teachers.
 Whether you are doing research for a new job, or just connecting with other teachers, this site is has a plethora of great information.
 I especially love that this site has a positive feel to it, rather than a place for teachers to vent.
 I really recommend registering to be a part of this great idea.”
 (An international teacher in South Korea)

 “You have an amazingly wonderful website and seeing these comments is extremely helpful to me.”
 (A teacher looking to teach abroad at international schools)

 “I am very impressed for a website to take the time to do this.
 You have a great resource that I certainly could have used when I first set off overseas teaching in 1998!!
 The site works well and it is nice to get a good background on almost every school I’d wish to work in.
 You are doing a fantastic job with your website, keep it up!”
 (A veteran international school teacher)